FOREX-Dollar rallies vs yen on Japan data, S&P U.S. credit revision

 "The current market squeeze is making it more expensive for the speculator to reestablish their short yen positions.
 The yen bears have been playing catch up ever since they pared last week's positions," he said.

-The dollar, however, pared gains in mid-morning New York trade after St. Louis Federal Reserve Bank President James Bullard said low U.S. inflation means the Fed can stick to its aggressive bond buying campaign if it decides that it is warranted.
+The dollar, however, pared gains in mid-morning New York trade after a top Federal Reserve official said low U.S. inflation means the Fed can stick to its aggressive bond buying campaign if it decides that it is warranted.

 The Fed's asset purchase program, called quantitative easing, is seen as negative for the dollar as it is tantamount to printing money.
 Investors have recently been selling the dollar on expectations the Fed will keep its $85 billion per month bond buying program intact.